 Overview

 SHAKEN specifications state that the Secure Telephone Identity- Policy Administrator (STI-PA) approves Secure Telephone Identity-Certificate Authorities (STI-CAs) using criteria established by the Policy Management Authority and then distributes the list of “Trusted STI-CAs” to all service providers in the SHAKEN ecosystem.
-The SHAKEN governance model only considers a single country, but nothing in the existing technical specification precludes two Secure Telephone Identity-Governance Authorities (STI-Gas) agreeing they will recognize each other’s STI-CAs and instructing their respective STI-PAs to merge their “Trusted STI-CA” lists.
+The SHAKEN governance model only considers a single country, but nothing in the existing technical specification precludes two Secure Telephone Identity-Governance Authorities (STI-GAs) agreeing they will recognize each other’s STI-CAs and instructing their respective STI-PAs to merge their “Trusted STI-CA” lists.
 The merged trusted STI-CA list could then be distributed to all service providers in both of the participating countries, using existing interfaces and procedures.
 Calls authenticated in one country would then be successfully verified in the other country.
 This document specifies the architecture and interfaces for two countries to merge trusted STI-CA lists.

 Initial deployment of cross-border SHAKEN using this model is likely to be based on direct bilateral agreement between two STI-GAs.
 This could be extended through additional bilateral agreements, but as deployment increases, other mechanisms could also be introduced.
 For example, several countries could appoint an entity to act on their behalf, with a single agreement covering all the countries.
 Alternatively, an industry association could act as a central clearing house, allowing new participants to sign a single agreement with the association to gain access to all other members of the association.
 All these arrangements (i.e., bilateral agreements, regional organization, and industry association) could coexist using the mechanism defined in this standard, depending on the circumstances of the participating countries.